fiatjaf/noflux-website/content/docs/webhooks.md

 Notes
 -----

-- Miniflux does not retry webhook events on request failures.
+- Noflux does not retry webhook events on request failures.